Three years after countless and fast-changing COVID-19-related restrictions, many travelers are raring for a comeback. Revenge travel is real!

 One of the main attractions in the province is Calle Crisologo.
 The cobbled streets and well-preserved heritage houses will make you feel like you're traveling back in time.
 Everything looks like a postcard, and the place is teeming with history.

-Furthermore, you can also explore the Bantay Bellfry, more commonly known as the Bantay Watch Tower.
-It's truly an architecture marvel to behold.
+Furthermore, explore the Bantay Belfry, more commonly known as the Bantay Watch Tower.
+It's truly an architectural marvel to behold.

 Saint Augustine Parish Church is another architectural treasure of the province.
-It was built in 1590 and boasts of the beauty of Neo-Gothic and Romanesque style.
+It was built in 1590 and boasts of the beauty of Neo-Gothic and Romanesque styles.

 Love food?
-Ilocos Sur's also known for its tasty and iconic dishes.
-Don’t ever leave without feasting on empanada, bagnet, and longganisa.
+Ilocos Sur is also known for its tasty and iconic dishes.
+Don’t ever leave without feasting on empanada, bagnet, and Vigan longganisa.

 First on the list is the Hundred Islands in Alaminos.
-Here, you can enjoy sightseeing and island hopping.
-You can also do water activities such as kayaking, snorkeling, and canoeing.
+Here, you can enjoy sightseeing, island hopping, and water activities such as kayaking, snorkeling, and canoeing.

 In case you want a pensive trip with lots of room for reflection, the Minor Basilica of Our Lady of the Most Holy Rosary of Manaoag is the ideal venue.